ideoforms/phd/README.md

 * **boost**: for bitset vectors
 * **gsl**: for pseudo-random number operations

+To build and run the GUI elements, Xcode and Cinder (`http://libcinder.org/`) are required (tested with Xcode 6.3.1 and Cinder 0.8.6).

 ## Compilation

-To build this simulation on OS X, as long as the above prerequisites are installed, simply run:
+To build the command-line simulation on OS X, as long as the above prerequisites are installed, simply run:

 	make

+To build the GUI simulation, open the .xcodeproj file in Xcode.
+You will need to set CINDER_PATH to point to your Cinder distribution.

 ## Configuration